-Annotations describe the distinct (chemically unique) molecules present in PDB entries.
+Annotations describe the distinct (chemically unique) molecules present in entries.
 Three

 types of entities are differentiated:

-Entity instances (also referred to as "chains") are distinct copies of entities present in PDB
+Entity instances (also referred to as "chains") are distinct copies of entities present in entries.

-structures.
 There can be multiple instances of a given entity.
-Entity instance data contains
+Entity instance data contains information that

-information that can differ for each instance.
-For example, structural connectivity, secondary
+can differ for each instance.
+For example, structural connectivity, secondary structure, validation

 All data stored in the PDB archive conform to the PDBx/mmCIF data dictionary.
-This data is augmented with annotations coming from external resources and internally added fields.
+This data is augmented with annotations coming from external resources and computed data.
 The RCSB PDB data representation, powered by the JSON Schema language, is connected to the data hierarchy.
 Such data organisation groups annotations in objects defined as follows: